 - Jesus Christ in the Book of Job as Redeemer

-- Job as a Type of Christ in Five Ways
+- Fifth, Job as a Type of Christ in Saving His Friends

 The text in this post is from Enduring Trials God’s Way: A Biblical Recipe for Finding Joy in Suffering, and the audio is from the accompanying audiobook.
 I am praying God uses the book and audiobook to strengthen your faith and exalt Christ!

 Job longed for Someone during his trials, and his words provide some of the greatest revelation of the Messiah in the Old Testament.
 Although Job did not have the revelation of Jesus that we have, he still looked forward to Him in faith.
 Centuries later, Jesus would reveal Himself to be the reality and substance of Job’s words.